pcm32/cm2017/tutorial.md

 - As done at the SAB and Stakeholder demo, inviting users to try it as we go.
 - Login / Register
 - Show around App Library, Help, and how to deploy.
-- Show an existing deployment.
+- Show an existing deployment, quickly accessing Galaxy, Jupyter and the spooky dashboard.

 ## PhenoMeNal Public instance/deployed demo